A relaxing trek in the Annapurna Foothills

 Accommodation in Tikhedhunga/Hille

-Tikhedhunga and Hille more or less merge into one and both are attractive looking hamlets (the outlook being over the river and terraces as opposed to the mountains) that are well equipped with good teahouses and camp sites.
+Tikhedhunga and Hille more or less merge into one and both are attractive looking hamlets (the outlook being over the river and terraces as opposed to the mountains) that are well equipped with good teahouses and campsites.
 The best teahouse is Laxmi Lodge in Tikhedhunga (not to be confused with the Laxmi Lodge in Hille or the one in Birethanti!).
-There is a good restaurant attached and rooms are clean with private bathrooms and hot running water.
+There is a good restaurant attached and the rooms are clean with private bathrooms and hot running water.

 There are two very nice camping spots, both located in Hille and close to each other (near the Nisha Teahouse).
 Both have views of the river and the terraced fields.

 Day 7 Tikhedhunga/Hille to Naya Pul (and return to Pokhara) (trekking time 3-4 hours)

 This is a pretty easy day and with a reasonably early start (say 8am) it is possible to get back to Pokhara for a late lunch although personally I think it is nicer to have an early lunch in Birethanti so as not to be too full for a nice slap-up feast of a dinner in Pokhara that evening!